antonio-leitao/iconografia-portuguesa/CONTRIBUTING.md

 no stroke (only fill)
 hints(use photoshop/gimp to remove prespective).

-Trace it, add it to a canvas of 248 by 248, at least two sides touching the edges.
+Trace it, add it to a canvas of 248 by 248,

+> **Warning**
+> Patterns of type `frize` and `tile`, in order to be tileable, must be reduced to their bounding box as to be properly tileable with at least two sides must be touching the edges of the 248 x 248 canvas.

 ### Types